 There is no cure for tinnitus for patients with chronic (ongoing) symptoms (e.g., people with a sensorineural hearing loss); however, for patients who have an acute (temporary) case of tinnitus, they may see those symptoms go away with proper treatment over time.

 You can prevent tinnitus or keep it from getting worse by limiting your exposure to loud noise.
 You can do this by

 There are several treatment options available to help patients experience a better quality of life, no matter the degree or severity of tinnitus they may have.
 To learn more about what Coates Hearing Clinic can do for you, check out our page on Tinnitus Treatment.

-If you think you have tinnitus, contact Coates Hearing Clinic at (919) 300-5438 to schedule an appointment with one of our hearing specialists.
+(919) 351-8100 to schedule an appointment with one of our hearing specialists.
 During your consultation, your hearing specialist will examine your ears first to see if anything is blocking your ear canals, such as earwax.
 You will also be asked about your current health, medical conditions, and medications to find out if any underlying condition is causing your tinnitus.
 For your convenience, you may also Schedule An Appointment online.